Configurationz/Docker_Registries/index.md

 docker image tag scr:v1.0 dockercontaineregistry.azurecr.io/scr:1.0
 ```

+7. Now, you can push your image to ACR
-7. And push the image to ACR
+ And push the image to ACR

 ![Preview](/imgs/acr_logs.png)